General information and conditions for the sale of a MunchRanch cat or kitten.

 It’s unnatural and it feels like they are something’s prey, so they do not like that.

-By going into the room that the kitten is staying and doing it often, and giving it affection and attention is the fastest way for it to know you are his new family and not a threat.
+Going into the room that the kitten is staying and doing it often, and giving it affection, attention, and trying to play with it with a tease toy is the fastest way for it to know you are its new family and not a threat.

 It may cry the first night and be annoying, but it’s not as bad as a puppy.
 It may not eat or poop the first day, so don’t be alarmed.
 I have never had one die from self-starvation.